Archive for the ‘Scuba Courses’ Category

 Once the pool is complete the open water work begins.
 One must pass a swim test in order to enter this last phase.
 Ours was to swim around the dive boat one time.
 We could no longer put off that swimming problem.
 Let me tell you what motivation can do for a soul.
 We had the good fortune to rent a very nice home while living in Phuket, one with a large pool.
 Every day after dive school, the kids would practice swimming in this pool.
 When the big day came to swim around the dive boat they did with no problem.
 My kids were ecstatic, my wife and I proud and Sarah relieved (that all her hard work had not been for naught).

-The remainder of the PADI dive course went without a hitch and the whole family gained their PADI qualifications.
+The remainder of the dive course went without a hitch and the whole family gained their qualifications.
 The kids were limited to depth for a few years thereafter due to their age but every operator we dove with honored their credentials.
-I was so impressed with Scuba Cat I personally continued on to get my PADI Advanced Open Water, Deep Diver Specialty, Wreck Diver and Enriched Air Specialty.
+I was so impressed with Scuba Cat I personally continued on to get my Advanced Open Water, Deep Diver Specialty, Wreck Diver and Enriched Air Specialty.
 The only reason I did not gain more education was that my time in Phuket had come to an end.

 Scuba Cat Diving Phuket Thailand Scuba Diving for kids